CraftAcademyLabs/ca_course/react_bmi.md

 </div>
 ```

-We also need to add a constructor above our render function to declare the state and hte default value of our states.
+We also need to add a constructor above our render function to declare the state and the default value of our states.
 The App.js file should look like this:

 ```jsx
 import React, { Component } from 'react';